Book online for instant confirmation! Payments cannot be taken in store.

 Looking for information about luggage storage in Brooklyn?
 If you’re in town for the day or waiting to leave on a Princess cruise, you may need somewhere to leave your heavy bags.
 This is especially true since there are no public lockers for luggage storage at the Brooklyn Cruise Terminal, any subway stations, or the borough’s major attractions.

 Not to worry!
-We’ve got everything you need to know about luggage storage in Brooklyn NY right here.
+We’ve got everything you need to know about luggage storage NYC right here.

 Luggage storage in Brooklyn, New York is hard to come by and can be pretty pricey.